A Travel Price Comparison for United States of America Los Angeles vs. Albuquerque for Attractions, Food, Nightlife, and Hiking

 Los Angeles is a dynamic city where you can fill many days.
 People enjoy relaxing at one of the resorts.
 Many people spend five days here.If you enjoy all that's offered here, then five days is just the right amount of time to spend here.
 The length of your trip often depends on your style of travel.

-The desert town of Albuquerque offers shopping and museums.
+The outdoorsy town of Albuquerque offers shopping and museums.
 Make sure you visit the old town while you're here.
 Five days may feel like too much time unless you plan to do a lot of relaxing.
 The length of your trip often depends on your style of travel.

 A week in Los Angeles or Albuquerque?